jrdcontrolsoft/Memorizer/README.md

 A widespread idea that goes back to B.F.
 Skinner and probably others.

-UI: Swing.
-Java level: 5+, and probably earlier.
+UI: still Swing.
+Java level: 8 for newer features.

 License: Public Domain.
 Don't want to deal with licenses.
 (Of course that means if someone puts this in a product and makes lots of money, I get nothing at all.)